apache/trafficcontrol/cache-config/t3c-apply/README.md

     are yes, no, and auto.
 If yes, create and use.
 If auto, use if it exist.
 Default is auto. [auto]

+-G, -\-go-direct=value

+    [true|false|old] if omitted go_direct is set to 'false', you can set go_direct 'true' which is not recommended, or 'old' which will be based on opposite of parent_is_proxy directive.
+Can also be overridden on a per delivery service and tier basis with a parameter.
+    Default is [false]

 -H, -\-cache-host-name=value

     Host name of the cache to generate config for.
 Must be the